WelingtonMonteiro/mongoose-history-trace/README.md

     "user": { Mixed }           // paths defined for you
     "changes": [
         {
-            "to": String,       // current path modification
+            "index": Number,    // index position if a array, default null "isArray": Boolean, // if is path is array, default false "to": String,       // current path modification
             "path": String,     // name path schema
             "from": String,     // old path modification